mjschwenne/mjschwenne.github.io/content/ttrpg/great-basin/sessions/2023-04-23/index.md

 dark void with seven elegant chairs illuminated from sourceless drop-lights, a figure in black robes with blue runes embroidered onto it.

-We now resume in the mind of a dreaming Redfern as you face the figure who erased Vicious' memories in the inky darkness.
+We now resume in the mind of a dreaming Redfern as you face the figure who might have erased Vicious' memories in the inky darkness.